ntd/adg.entidi.com/markdown/technical.md

 }
 ```

-You can check the `demo/adg-demo.c` source file for further examples.
+You can check the `demo/adg-demo.c` program present in the ADG sources for a more
+in-depth example.